reflectoring/reflectoring.github.io/_posts/2021-05-04-intro-to-criteria-api.md

 Let's implement a Rest API, and use the Specifications.
-It's better to write some part of the code to a service layer, but for simplicity, we are going to write all the code in the controller.
+It's better to write some part of the code to a service layer, but for simplicity, we write all the code in the controller.

 ````java
 @RestController